 Alternatives to a flat fee MLS listing

-If you’re looking to save on real estate agent commission but are wary of the heavy lifting that typically comes with a FSBO listing, there are a number of alternative options worth considering.
+Suppose you’re looking to save on real estate agent commission but are wary of the heavy lifting that typically comes with an FSBO listing.
+In that case, there are several alternative options worth considering.

 Sell with a discount real estate broker

 Discount realtors provide real estate services for a reduced commission or flat fee.
-They're a good option if you want to avoid the risks of using a flat fee MLS service but still save money on realtor commission.
+They're a good option to avoid the risks of using a flat fee MLS service but save money on realtor commissions.

 Discount real estate brokers are more expensive than flat fee MLS services, but you're more likely to sell for a better price because you’re working with an expert.
 Many discount realtors offer the same full service as traditional real estate agents, so you don’t need to worry about sacrificing quality for savings.